2009 Toronto International Film Festival: About the 2009 Festival

 TIFF is a non-profit organization whose goal is to change the way people look at the world through film.
 The festival is Canada's largest film festival, receiving 4,209 submissions in 2008.
 Of this total, 312 films were screened coming from 64 different countries.
 TIFF creates an annual economic impact of $135 million CAD.
 Aided by over 2,000 volunteers, 100 full-time staff members and 500 seasonal or part-time staff are responsible for organizing the festival.
 Two screenings of each of the invited films are presented to the public and at least one screening is provided for press and industry.
 The 2009 festival contained 19 different Programmes, or categories of films.
 After the ten days of film, the Awards reception was held at Intercontinental Hotel on Front Street in Toronto.

 Perhaps the most prestigious of the awards was bestowed to Lee Daniels's Precious: based on the novel Push by Sapphire.
 This award was the 2009 Cadillac People's Choice Award and is based solely on votes by Festival audiences.
 This award carries a $15,000 cash prize and also comes with a custom made award from Cadillac.
 It is widely considered to be the most prestigious because it has had the greatest impact on audiences and inspires film distributors to sign the winning film for larger international releases.
 Last year's winner Slumdog Millionaire directed by Danny Boyle, went on to reap huge international spotlight which culminated at the 2009 Academy Awards where it won Best Picture.
-Lee Daniel's Precious was also a big Oscar contender as it was nominated for Best Picture and Best Director, however it lost to The Hurt Locker and its helmer Katheryn Bigelow.
+Lee Daniel's Precious was also a big Oscar contender as it was nominated for Best Picture and Best Director, however it lost to The Hurt Locker and its helmer Kathryn Bigelow.
 The First runner-up was Bruce Beresford's Mao's Last Dancer and the second runner-up was Jean-Pierre Jeunet's Micmacs.

 The City of Toronto and Astral Media's The Movie Network Award for Best Canadian Feature Film went to Cairo Time directed by Ruba Nadda.
 Sponsored by Astral Media's the Movie Network and the City of Toronto, this award came with a cash prize of $30,000.

 Future endeavors by the TIFF will be aided by the ongoing construction of TIFF Bell Lightbox, a 1750000 sqft facility with an estimated annual economic impact of over $200 million.
 Complete with 5 cinemas, learning studios, galleries and a rooftop lounge, this will become the hub of TIFF in 2010 when construction is scheduled to be completed.